Lullabies to Paralyze: Background

 The album title Lullabies to Paralyze was intended to bridge Lullabies with its predecessor Songs for the Deaf by naming it after a line in "Mosquito Song", the final track on Songs for the Deaf.
 The "deluxe limited edition" of the album includes a bonus track and a bonus DVD containing "a look behind the scenes and special bonus footage".
 Videos were produced for singles "Little Sister", "In My Head" and "Burn the Witch", and the song "Someone's in the Wolf".
 The video for "Someone's in the Wolf" was featured on the bonus DVD of Lullabies to Paralyze.

 The album was delayed during 2004 because of some changes to the line-up: bassist, vocalist, and co-songwriter Nick Oliveri was fired and on-off vocalist Mark Lanegan went on tour with his own band.

-Lanegan can still be heard singing on several songs of the album as well as contributing lyrics.
+Lanegan can still be heard singing on several songs of the album; he also contributed lyrics.
 Because of this turmoil, there had been rumours that Lanegan had left the band, which Josh Homme eventually clarified in several interviews was never the case.
 Nevertheless, he encouraged these rumours to draw the attention off the band by giving the press "something to focus on while I was just making the record".

 LP versions

 The album has three LP pressing runs.
 The first pressing was released by AntAcidAudio and contains a different cover to the CD version.
 The sides are named Once, You, Were & Lost, after a line from "Someone's in the Wolf", with each containing a mixture of the CD's album and bonus tracks (with the exception of Once, only the standard tracks are present).

 The second pressing is a reissue by Dutch record label Music On Vinyl, released on September 22, 2011.
 The reissue is different from the first pressing in that it does not have its sides named after the line from "Someone's in the Wolf," and it uses the cover art from the CD release.
 The reissue omitted bonus tracks "Infinity" and "Precious and Grace" from the track listing, and listed "Like a Drug" as the last track.
 Side four contains an etching of one of the album's artwork.

-The third pressing is due for release in November 2019 and features the tracklist from the original 2005 LP release and the cover art from the original CD release.
+The third pressing was released in November 2019 and features the tracklist from the original 2005 LP release and the cover art from the original CD release.